raganwald/braythwayt.com/_posts/2017-05-02-chris-and-trygve.md

 It doesn't feel like a grand revelation, but when I stood in that Oslo airport and saw what Chris Squire had become, I felt good.
 He was playing music.
 He had family he cared about.
 He didn't ask anyone to treat him like a music superstar.
 He was walking through an airport without needing to be whisked around by security.
 He had freedom.
 He was comfortable in his own skin.

 What I saw was something *right*.
 And the example he set moved me.
 Obviously, Chris didn't actually do anything for me explicitly.
 Nor did he do anything special.
+He was himself, I was myself.
 These little encounters and the lessons we draw from them often reflect who we are and how we see the world.

 They serve as Rorschach inkblots: What we see in them is what we see in ourselves.
 And looking back, I saw myself getting better.

-So here I am today, and reflecting on that encounter with Chris Squire, I want to send out a big, public thank you to Trygve and everyone who goes out of their way to be, well, nice.
+So here I am today, and reflecting on that encounter with Chris Squire, I want to send out a big, public thank you to Chris, Trygve and everyone who goes out of their way to be, well, nice.

-It isn't always obvious when you're helping someone get up off the ground to stand on their own two feet, but the help matters just the same.
+It isn't always obvious when by just being you, you're helping someone else get up off the ground and stand on their own two feet.
+But your help matters just the same.

 Thank you Trygve.
 And Chris?
 I'll never forget you.